GGSkyOne/alternative-authentication/README.md

 Keep in mind that this is only a server-side mod!
 And if you want to use third-party authentication on the client, you need to use a supported launcher or authlib-injector.

+> [!NOTE]
+> You are on the 1.14 - 1.15.2 branch.
+Check [main branch](https://github.com/GGSkyOne/alternative-authentication/tree/main) for 1.20.2+ development tree.

 ## Features

 -   ⚙️ Convenient configuration of authentication servers.